 Summary:

-The Augusta County Public Schools district in Virginia comprises 18 schools, including 9 elementary schools, 4 middle schools, and 5 high schools, serving students from diverse backgrounds across the region.
+The Augusta County Public Schools district in Virginia comprises 18 schools, including 9 elementary schools, 4 middle schools, and 5 high schools.
+The district serves a diverse student population with varying levels of academic performance and socioeconomic backgrounds.

 Thank you for your feedback!